supreethr23/SC-300-Identity-and-Access-Administrator/Instructions/Labs/Lab_15_ConfigureAAD_MultiFactorAuthRegPolicy.md

 1. From a private browser, navigate to `https://login.microsoftonline.com`.
 Enter a user name and password from the tenant.
 Note the additional security information requirements that the user is asked to enter.

     ![Screenshot showing the complete Add Policy dialog](./media/mfa.png)

+## Review

+In this lab you have completed the following tasks:
+- Completed Policy configuration
+- Configured Azure AD Identity Protection policy for MFA registration

+## You have successfully completed the lab